2.20 Graduate Assistants

 2.24 Minimum Credit Hour and Work Hour Requirements

 Full-time assistants normally devote a minimum of 20 hours per week to assistantship assignments (for the purpose of this manual twenty hours per week is considered a full-time appointment).
 Academic units should specify any other conditions (working hours, etc.).
 This includes off time between academic quarters, specific duties, and proper faculty supervision.
 Such conditions should be stated in writing on the Graduate Student Assistantship Agreement.
-Scholars may take less than twelve hours of graduate credit only in the Summer Term.
+Scholars may take less than eight hours of graduate credit only in the Summer Term.

 2.25 Hour Limit

-Students may perform no more than 1500 hours of service to the University in any calendar year.
+STUDENTS MAY WORK A MAXIMUM OF 28 HOURS PER WEEK.
 International students who are graduate assistants are permitted by the Immigration and Naturalization Service (INS) to be employed for only twenty hours per week during a school term.

 2.26 Concurrent Appointments